skyhookdm/governance/conduct/code_of_conduct.md

-# Pangeo Code of Conduct
+# SkyhookDM Code of Conduct

-Pangeo values the safety and security of all of our members and, because of that, we will not tolerate any form of harassment or discrimination.
+SkyhookDM values the safety and security of all of our members and, because of that, we will not tolerate any form of harassment or discrimination.
 To this end in this page we: